 In Skagway – the most northerly town of our voyage – we board the White Pass Railway, a historic train that climbs nearly 3,000ft in 20 miles around precipitous bends following the route of the Yukon gold rush just over 100 years ago.
 Standing on a creaking footplate at the end of a carriage, you can still see where the prospectors guided their mules in search of untold riches, only for many men and horses to die in the attempt.
 It’s a sobering thought in this incredible backdrop of the hardship these early explorers endured.

 During our journey, we meet the Tlingit native people who have lived here for 11,000 years, only to see invading Russians sell their land to the Americans for two cents an acre.
 They still practise many of their ancient crafts.
 I ask one woman the significance of the beautifully patterned pouch round her neck.
 ‘It’s my iPhone holder,’ she answers.
 While it may have one foot in the 21st century, Alaska is still otherworldly.
 By combining a cruise with a land journey across western Canada, you can enjoy wildlife, scenery and experiences to leave everyone else green, white and turquoise with envy.

 Have you been to Alaska?
-Be sure to share your photos with us on our Facebook page.
+We'd love to see any photos you have - why not share them with us over on our Facebook page.